ArielleMiranda/ceudsd/README.md

 # CEU DSD Repository

-This repository contains the files from the DSD seminars.
+This repository contains the files for CEU’s Data Engineering 1: Different Shapes of Data Course